Skip to main content

 Helping with Weight Loss

-Some weight loss programs tout coconut oil because it contains medium chain triglycerides, or MCTs.
+Some weight-loss programs tout coconut oil because it contains medium chain triglycerides, or MCTs.
 Advocates for MCTs claim it promotes weight loss, increases metabolism and reduces belly bloat.
 However, the research is limited.
-These claims are based on a few studies done with a small number of participants.
-Plus, both the amount of weight and inches lost by study participants were very small.
-In some of the studies, participants made other changes that could have promoted those changes.
-For example, they ate fewer calories and exercised more.
-So, at this time, more research is needed.
+More research is needed on other changes that may have been made during the same time period, as these could have promoted those changes.
+For example, if individuals ate fewer calories and exercised more.

 Controlling Type 2 Diabetes

 Diabetes causes the level of glucose, or sugar, in your blood to rise above the normal level.
 Animal studies suggest that coconut oil may be beneficial for managing blood sugar.
-However, findings in animal studies may not be the same for humans.
-And, there currently is limited evidence supporting the value of coconut oil for people with Type 2 diabetes.
+However, most findings have been in animal studies and may not be the same for humans.
 If you have Type 2 diabetes, treat coconut oil like any other saturated fat and limit your intake by choosing foods that are higher in unsaturated fat.

 Reversing Alzheimer's Disease

 The link between brain health and coconut oil stems from the MCTs.
 Glucose, which your body gets from the foods you eat, is the main source of energy for the brain.
-Some researchers believe that the brains of people with Alzheimer's disease do not efficiently break down glucose for energy.
+Some researchers believe the brains of people with Alzheimer's disease do not efficiently break down glucose for energy.
 Therefore, their brains need an alternative source of energy.
 One theory is that the MCTs found in coconut oil may be able to provide that backup energy source.
-While this sounds encouraging, at this point, research is minimal.
+Research suggests there may be some benefits for individuals with Alzheimer’s who consume MCTs; however, not all types of brain function improved.
+More research is needed.

 What the Research Shows